Once in a Lifetime (Talking Heads song): Release

-A 12-inch promotional dance club mix was released by Sire in October 1984.
-An early version of "Once in a Lifetime", "Right Start", was released on the 2006 Remain in Light reissue.
+A 12-inch promotional dance club mix was released in October 1984.
+A live version, taken from the 1984 concert film Stop Making Sense, reached number 91 on the US Billboard Hot 100 in 1986.
+An early version, "Right Start", was released on the 2006 Remain in Light reissue.

 Legacy

-In 1996, Kermit the Frog performed "Once in a Lifetime" on Muppets Tonight while wearing Byrne's "big suit" and mimicking his dances from Stop Making Sense.
 In 2000, NPR named "Once in a Lifetime" one of the 100 most important American musical works of the 20th century.
 In 2016, the Rock and Roll Hall of Fame listed it as one of the "500 Songs that Shaped Rock and Roll", and Malcolm Jack wrote in The Guardian that the song "is a thing of dizzying power, beauty and mystery [...] it sounds like nothing else in the history of pop."
 In 2018, the musician Travis Morrison appeared on NPR's All Songs Considered, where he selected "Once in a Lifetime" as a "perfect song" and said: "The lyrics are astounding; they are meaningless and totally meaningful at the same time.
 That's as good as rock lyrics get."

-In 2021, Rolling Stone ranked "Once in a Lifetime" number 27 on its list of "The 500 Greatest Songs of All Time".
+Rolling Stone ranked "Once in a Lifetime" number 28 on its 2021 list of "The 500 Greatest Songs of All Time".
+In 2023, the Australian songwriter David Bridie wrote that it was the "most perfect song of all time", writing that it was "cool and edgy" and yet could be played in supermarkets.
+In the same year, American Songwriter named it the third-best Talking Heads song, and Record World called it "a polyrhythmic journey through his heart of darkness ... the vocal intensity and melodic beauty are enthralling".

 In 1989, Spin readers voted the "Once in a Lifetime" video the sixth-best of the 1980s.
-In 2003, the BBC critic Chris Jones described the "Once in a Lifetime" video as "hilarious" and "as compelling as it was in 1981".
-In 2021, Rolling Stone named it the 81st best music video.
+In 2003, the BBC critic Chris Jones described the video as "hilarious" and "as compelling as it was in 1981".
+In 2021, Rolling Stone named it the 81st-best music video.
+"Weird Al" Yankovic recreated it in the music video for his 1989 song "UHF", with a similar suit and dance.
+In 1996, Kermit the Frog performed "Once in a Lifetime" on Muppets Tonight while wearing Byrne's "big suit" and mimicking his dances from Stop Making Sense.